Skip to content

 Check the invite path

-The app should be introduced by the supplier brand and account relationship, not only an app-store link.
+The app must be introduced by the supplier brand and account relationship, not only an app-store link.

 02